rioki/www.rioki.org/_posts/2014-03-25-ue4-cpp-blueprints.md

 Blueprint.

 The mixing of C++ and Blueprints makes for some mental confusion.
-Do I set the value in C++, in the Blueprint's defaults or in the Blueptint's build script?
+Do I set the value in C++, in the Blueprint's defaults or in the Blueprint's build script?
-It is often not clear what the best course of action is with this hybrid state, when you use Blueptins this is clear and obvious.
+It is often not clear what the best course of action is with this hybrid state, when you use Blueprints this is clear and obvious.
 They are just variables and if you want to change them from the outside, you check one checkbox.

-For the time being I will take the following approach: *Use Blueptrins until I hit a roadblock.* Honestly, I think this will be never in the case of my project.
+For the time being I will take the following approach: *Use Blueprints until I hit a roadblock.* Honestly, I think this will be never in the case of my project.